InathiM/InathiM/README.md

 Inathi Mbomvu works as an Azure Solutions Architect at BI-Lab Solutions as part of the Data Engineering team.

-- 🌱 I’m currently learning : Azure IoT
+- 🌱 I’m currently learning : Azure Data & AI
-- 💬 Ask me about : Microsoft Azure and its offerings
+- 💬 Ask me about : Data Engineering Practice

 <!--